The United States Of Metallica: The story of metal’s biggest band, one state at a time

 When Ron McGovney was the bassist in Metallica, his bandmates treated him with scorn and contempt.
 But onstage at the Time Warner Cable Arena in Charlotte, North Carolina, on the World Magnetic Tour of 2009, James Hetfield dedicated early-day track Phantom Lord (from Kill ’Em All) to their first proper four-stringer, who was in attendance that night.
 Hats off to Metallica’s Pete Best!

 It’s fair to say that Metallica are not frequent visitors to North Dakota.
-The band’s appearance this month in the rural state (playing Grand Forks on September 8) will be their first in 14 years.
-Back then, the quartet were a weakened quartet plying a disastrous album, St Anger, on the Madly In Anger With The World Tour.
+The band’s 2018 appearance in the rural state was their first in 14 years.
+Back then, they were a weakened quartet plying a disastrous album, St Anger, on the Madly In Anger With The World Tour.
 As if to prove this, they played only one song from their misfiring new record onstage that night.

 In October of 2009, Metallica were inducted into the Rock And Roll Hall of Fame in Cleveland, Ohio.
 The establishment resides in the “Mistake on the Lake” (a.k.a.
 Cleveland) because this was the place at which DJ Alan Freed first introduced the phrase “rock’n’roll” to the world.
 To mark their induction, Metallica paid for 150 guests to be flown to and accommodated in the Midwestern City.